 This might seem obvious, but theatre inhabits a cultural blind spot.
 When we watch, for example, the various incarnations of Britain’s Got Talent, we collectively cringe when the poor singers, encouraged and given false hope by the show’s premise, take good songs and ruin them.
-Theatre is exactly the same: like music, simply reading it on the page rarely conveys to anyone but the highly skilled what it will – or should – be like in performance.
+Theatre is exactly the same: like music, simply reading the script on the page or handing it over to poor actors rarely conveys to anyone but the highly skilled what it will – or should – be like in performance.
 When I was, eventually, fortunate to watch Shakespeare performed by skilled actors, it changed my opinion entirely.

-Likewise, cinema makes use of clever tricks to overcome actors’ shortcomings, tricks which are not always available, or actively undermined, by the formats of cartoons and games.
+Likewise, cinema makes use of clever tricks to overcome actors’ shortcomings, tricks which are not always available to, or actively undermined by, the formats of cartoons and games.

 Consequently, that makes it all the more impressive when a game is able to create and maintain dramatic tension: the script and delivery in Observation are both of excellent quality.
 Kezia Burrows and Anthony Howell do most of the heavy lifting, but there is no dead weight amongst the members of the cast, all of whom do fantastic jobs.

 The narratives are also very good, it is just a shame that there are so many competing for space, which leads us to…